Adam Karol Czartoryski: Biography

 He reached the 5th Dan of karate.

 Czartoryski was director of several international karate organizations.

 He also supported conventional wrestling and judo.

 In 1976 the Chinese government gave sports medals to Adam Czartoryski Bourbon and Fernando Compte, president of the Spanish Wrestling Association.

 In 1982 Czartoryski was elected vice-president of the World Karate Federation and the European Karate Federation.

 In 1984 he was a member of the Spanish Olympic Committee (COE) for karate by virtue of his positions in the karate federations.

 As of 2020 he was honorary president of the International Budo Academy, which trains teachers of martial arts (Budō).

 In 1974 Czartoryski became head trustee of the Polish Dzialynska Trust, set up by his family in Norwich, England in 1899 to support Polish students in the United Kingdom and in Poland.

-On 25 January 1977 he married Nora de Piccioto in London.
+On 25 January 1977 he married Nora de Picciotto in London.

 Their daughter Tamara Laura Czartoryska was born on 25 April 1978.